Spraynard/the_scraper/README.md

 # web_scraper
 Tool to help me with web scraping.
 Will have a nice little text UI to help with debugging stuff on the internet.

+### Note: This is not suitable for use.
+Still building.

 # <u>Dependencies</u>

 * [<u>BeautifulSoup</u>](https://www.crummy.com/software/BeautifulSoup/)